zencoder/locker/README.md

 # Locker

 Locker is a locking mechanism for limiting the concurrency of ruby code using the database.
-It presently only works with PostgreSQL.

-Locker is dependent on the Postgres (pg) and ActiveRecord (>= 2.3.14) gems.
+Locker is dependent on Postgres and the ActiveRecord (>= 2.3.14) gem.

 ## The Basics